Psoriasis is a long-lasting disease. Here are some things you can do that will help you take control.

 - Take good care of yourself.
 Eating a healthy diet, exercising, not smoking, and drinking very little alcohol will help.
 Smoking, drinking, and being overweight make psoriasis worse.
 These also can make treatment less effective.
 People who have psoriasis also have an increased risk for developing heart disease, diabetes, and other diseases, so taking good care of yourself is essential.

 - Be aware of your joints.
 If your joints feel stiff and sore, especially when you wake up, see a dermatologist.
 Stiff or sore joints can be the first sign of psoriatic (sore-EE-at-ic) arthritis.
-Between 10% and 30% of people who get psoriasis, get this type of arthritis.
+About 10% to 30% of people who have psoriasis get this type of arthritis.

 Treatment is essential.
 This type of arthritis can eat away the joints.
 Treatment can prevent deformed joints and disability.